-The population base served by the Medical Examiner Department is approximately 2.5 million people.
-The Department investigates 13,000 deaths annually and approximately 2,200 medicolegal autopsies are performed each year.
-Approximately one half of these are natural deaths.
-Our caseload provides a large data base for the studies of the pathophysiology of disease processes associated with sudden death.
+The population base served by the Medical Examiner Department is approximately 2.3 million people.
+About 2,200 medicolegal autopsies are performed each year.
+Approximately 1,500 of these are natural deaths.
+These provide a large data base for the studies of the pathophysiology of disease processes associated with sudden death.
 Accidents comprise nearly 850 of the autopsies, followed by about 200 suicide deaths and 250 homicides.